1. Education

 Due to the island's strategic location, the Japanese made provisions to attack and seize Wake as part of their opening moves against the United States.
 On December 8, as Japanese aircraft were attacking Pearl Harbor (Wake Island is on the other side of the International Date Line), 36 Mitsubishi G3M medium bombers departed the Marshall Islands for Wake Island.
 Alerted to the Pearl Harbor attack at 6:50 AM and lacking radar, Cunningham ordered four Wildcats to begin patrolling the skies around the island.
 Flying in poor visibility, the pilots failed to spot the inbound Japanese bombers.

 Arriving off Wake Island on December 11, Kajioka ordered his ships forward to land 450 Special Naval Landing Force troops.
-Under the guidance of Devereux, Marine gunners held their fire until the Japanese were within range of Wake's coastal defense guns.
+Under the guidance of Devereux, Marine gunners held their fire until the Japanese were within range of Wake's 5" coastal defense guns.
 Opening fire, his gunners succeeded in sinking the destroyer Hayate and badly damaging Kajioka's flagship, the light cruiser Yubari.
 Under heavy fire, Kajioka elected to withdraw out of range.
 Counterattacking, VMF-211's four remaining aircraft succeeded in sinking the destroyer Kisaragi when a bomb landed in the ship's depth charge racks.
+Captain Henry T. Elrod posthumously received the Medal of Honor for his part in the vessel's destruction.

-While the Japanese regrouped, Cunningham and Devereux were called for aid from Hawaii.
+While the Japanese regrouped, Cunningham and Devereux called for aid from Hawaii.
 Stymied in his attempts to take the island, Kajioka remained nearby and directed additional air raids against the defenses.
 In addition, he was reinforced by additional ships, including the carriers Soryu and Hiryu which were diverted south from the retiring Pearl Harbor attack force.
-While Kajioka planned his next move, Vice Admiral William S. Pye, the Acting Commander-in-Chief of the US Pacific Fleet, directed Rear Admiral Frank J. Fletcher to take a relief force to Wake.
+While Kajioka planned his next move, Vice Admiral William S. Pye, the Acting Commander-in-Chief of the US Pacific Fleet, directed Rear Admirals Frank J. Fletcher and Wilson Brown to take a relief force to Wake.